Characters of the Marvel Cinematic Universe: M–Z: Namora

+Elektra Natchios

+As of 2025, Elektra Natchios (portrayed by Élodie Yung), an assassin and former lover of Matt Murdock, has appeared in two projects: the Marvel Television series Daredevil (2015–2018) and The Defenders (2017).
+An alternate universe variant of Natchios (portrayed by Jennifer Garner) appeared in one project: the film Deadpool & Wolverine (2024).
+Garner reprises her role from the 20th Century Fox films Daredevil (2003) and Elektra (2005).

 Nebula

+Negasonic Teenage Warhead

+Negasonic Teenage Warhead (portrayed by Brianna Hildebrand) is a teenage member of the X-Men from Earth-10005 who possesses the mutant power to detonate atomic bursts from her body.

+As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
+Hildebrand reprises her role from the 20th Century Fox films Deadpool (2016) and Deadpool 2 (2018).

+Franklin "Foggy" Nelson

 N'Jadaka / Erik "Killmonger" Stevens

 N'Jadaka (portrayed by Michael B. Jordan), also known as Erik Stevens or Killmonger, is a former U.S. Navy SEAL lieutenant and the son of N'Jobu.
 His father was killed by T'Chaka for helping Ulysses Klaue smuggle vibranium out of Wakanda to arm oppressed peoples around the world and initiate revolutions.
 N'Jadaka later becomes an acquaintance of Klaue, before betraying and killing him to gain the trust of the Wakandan population.
 After bringing the dead Klaue, he challenges his cousin T'Challa to a duel over the throne, which N'Jadaka wins.
 However, T'Challa later returns to take back his throne, with the help of M'Baku, Okoye, and Shuri.
 T'Challa defeats N'Jadaka in combat and fatally wounds him, although he takes N'Jadaka to see the Wakandan sunset per his wishes.
 N'Jadaka dies after refusing to be healed, claiming that death is "better than bondage".
 Impacted by his cousin's death, T'Challa decides to finally open Wakanda up to the rest of the world.
 Following the deaths of T'Challa and his and Shuri's mother Ramonda, N'Jadaka's spirit meets with Shuri in the ancestral plane after she ingests a synthetic version of the heart-shaped herb, warning her of how close her desire for vengeance upon Namor is bringing her to being like him, with Shuri then assuming a Black Panther suit inspired by N'Jadaka's.

-The character has been widely praised as one of the MCU's best villains, with Ben Child of The Guardian comparing the character to the Terminator and Darth Vader.
+The character has been widely praised as one of the MCU's best villains, with Ben Child of The Guardian comparing the character to both the Terminator and Darth Vader.